kartikprabhu20/YourEuro/docs/_posts/2019-04-15-TeamPresentation.md

 <h3>Avinash Ranjan</h3>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/Avinash.jpeg?raw=true" width="200" height="200">
 <p>"Frankly, speaking I am not that good in coding but I always had a interest in knowing how a particular app works and how to make a new app.
 Taking software engineering will really help me in knowing the background knowledge of making and working of an app.
 The Agile Manifesto here will promote simplification and individuals and interactions over processes and tools.
-So, taking up this course will not only help me making of an app but will also help me in presenting my app in front of people".</p><hr><br>
+So, taking up this course will not only help me making of an app but will also help me in presenting my app in front of people".</p>

+<br><br><hr>

 <h1>Roles and Responsibilities</h1><br/>

 <h3><strong>Scrum Master: </strong></h3><p> As the Scrum Master, Anitha will be responsible in dividing the workload among the members depending on core strengths of individuals.
 She will also be responsible to take into account the intermediate challenges and changes from the client and see to that all the sprint items are completed on schedule. <br></p>